lep/jhcr/Readme.md

 #### Building for any other patch

-If you want to target any other patch you have to use the `build` target and provide two to three environment variables depending on your patch level (any patch lower than 1.29 is considered old).
+If you want to target any other patch you have to use the `build` target and provide two environment variables depending on your patch level.
 Let's take two patch levels as an example: 1.26 and 1.31.